webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

     - **Data structures** that prescribe how data is organized.
       - data structures form the backbone of efficient and organized information storage.
       - Each database model relies on specific structures to represent entities, attributes, and relationships, ensuring data integrity and facilitating smooth retrieval and manipulation.
-      - e.g. relational model: primary key, foreign key, data types(INT, STRING...), indexes.
+      - e.g. relational model: primary key, foreign key, data types(INT, STRING, ...), indexes.
     - **Operations** that manipulate data structures.
     - **Rules** that govern valid data.
 - **set**